bitliner/bing-search/README.md

 # Notes

 * now it supports only images search.
-So the result returned by the method `search()` are images
+So the result returned by the method `search()` are images.